AIARE Level 1 Course For Ice Climbers & Alpinists

 We have a detailed equipment list to help you prepare and pack for your course.
 If you have questions about any of the gear please let us know, we’re happy to help make recommendations or clarify.

 We strongly recommend having your own avalanche rescue equipment so you can begin to get used to the nuanced differences of that model, though Skyward Mountaineering can provide avalanche rescue equipment for you to use during the course, please just let us know ASAP.
-Students are responsible for having all of their own touring equipment.
+Students are responsible for having all of their own clothing and personal equipment.

 -